davidbolin/rSPDE/README.md

 # Upcoming features

+- Rewrite the INLA generic model in `cgeneric`.
 - Implementation of covariance-based non-stationary models.
 - Implementation of the covariance-based rational approximation on R-STAN interface.
 - Implementation of covariance-based method to more general SPDE models.